 The following are a few resources for finding statistics.

-Inquire at the library assistance desk in the Cook Library Learning Commons for more information.
+Inquire at the research assistance desk for more information.

 The Europa World Yearbook (Cook Ready Ref JN1.E85)